We believe in Positive Beauty, Healthy Lifestyles.

 With more than 1 billion people using our products every day, we have an opportunity to use our scale for good.
-We’re embracing a new era of beauty.
+We’re embracing a new era of beauty and wellbeing.
 One that’s inclusive.
 Equitable.
 Regenerative.
 Positive.
 So that people and the planet can thrive together.

 We are fully committed to having a global portfolio of brands that are inclusive and care for all skin, hair and body types, championing the diversity of beauty.

-And we’re setting an ambitious goal to galvanise our efforts.
-Through our brands we will help improve people’s health and wellbeing and advance equity and inclusion, reaching 1 billion people per year by 2030.
-Lifebuoy’s handwashing education programmes, for example.
+And we’ve set an ambitious goal to galvanise our efforts.
+Through our brands, we’re helping to improve people’s health and wellbeing and advance equity and inclusion, aiming to reach 1 billion people per year by 2030.
+For example, Sunsilk’s Explore More programme encourages girls to imagine new possibilities through education.
 Dove’s Self-Esteem Project to help instil body confidence in the next generation.
 And Clear’s work to help people improve mental resilience, among many other initiatives.

 We are aiming to positively impact billions more lives by working with others to achieve wider systems change, shaping norms, policies and laws.
 The CROWN Act, supported by Dove, is one such example, seeking to end hair discrimination.
-The Act has already helped change legislation in seven US states.
-Now it’s with the US Senate and we’re advocating for positive change at a federal level across all 50 states, and in the UK with the launch of the UK Crown Fund in January 2021.
+The Act has already helped change legislation in many US states and we’ve launched the CROWN Fund, to help end hair discrimination in the UK.

-And we’ll also support Unilever’s social commitments, announced in January 2021.
+And we’re also supporting Unilever’s social commitments, announced in January 2021.
 These include a pledge to spend €2 billion annually with businesses and suppliers owned and led by people from under-represented groups, and to increase the diversity of the people involved in the production of our advertising – on-screen and behind the camera.

 Our areas of focus and goals